My name is Andrew G. Berger.

-My name is Andrew G. Berger.
-I have studied German Literature, Political Sciences and History.
-Today I live and work in Berlin.
-I am married and have two children.
+A bit about me: I have a background in German Literature, Political Science, and History.
+Today, I live and work in Berlin, where I share my life with my wife and our two children.

 Please feel free to read the AUTHOR INTERVIEW below to learn more about me and the writing process.